How to Implement Worker Voice in a Global Value Chain

 Step 4: Build the grievance mechanism alongside the survey, not after it

 The survey surfaces what workers are experiencing.
 The grievance mechanism is what workers use when they need something to change — not once a year when the survey runs, but continuously.
-WOVO CONNECT is always-on infrastructure, not a periodic reporting tool.
+The WELL Operational Grievance Mechanism is always-on infrastructure, not a periodic reporting tool.
 Workers who complete a survey and then see no mechanism for raising the concerns they surfaced become less likely to engage in the future.
 The survey and the grievance mechanism are parts of the same system and need to be built together.

-Step 5: Engage suppliers as partners, not compliance subjects
+Step 5: Engage sites as partners, not compliance subjects

-Supplier buy-in is the single biggest predictor of program success.
-The framing that works is operational, not moral: suppliers who engage workers effectively have lower turnover, fewer grievances that escalate, and more stable production.
-WOVO IMPROVE is designed with this in mind — self-assessments completed by the supplier, action plans limited to three priorities at a time, a maturity framework that gives suppliers visible progression rather than a pass/fail.
+Site buy-in is the single biggest predictor of program success.
+The framing that works is operational, not moral: sites who engage workers effectively have lower turnover, fewer grievances that escalate, and more stable production.
+The WELL Self-Diagnostic Tool is designed with this in mind — self-assessments completed by the site, action plans limited to three priorities at a time, a maturity framework that gives sites visible progression rather than a pass/fail.

 Step 6: Repeat annually.
 Human rights is a practice, not a project.